alexkolo/rag_nutrition_facts_blog/docs/how_to_build.md

   class DataModel(LanceModel):
     vector: Vector(n_dim_vec)
     text: str # from paragraphs only
-    # meta data (the same for all paragraphs of the same blog post)
+    # meta data (the same for all chunks  of the same blog post)
     title: str
     url: str
     tags: str